smokhov/node-soap/Readme.md

 # Soap [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coveralls Status][coveralls-image]][coveralls-url] [![Gitter chat][gitter-image]][gitter-url]

-> This is a temporary fork of the "soap" package by Vinay Pulim
+> This is a temporary fork of the "soap" package by Vinay Pulim  [node-soap](https://github.com/vpulim/node-soap/)

 Please note.
 Do not use this package in production.
 It is a temporary fork that contains an ugly patch to cater for broken WSDL's where not all definitions/schemas are published.

+If you are stuck with an Typeerror seen below you might have some broken schems on the SOAP server/WSDL.
+    TypeError: Cannot read properties of undefined (reading 'postProcess')

 > A SOAP client and server for node.js.